vacekj/express-json-validator-middleware/README.md

 ## Validating multiple request properties

 Sometimes your route may depend on the `body` and `query` both having a specific format.
-In this example I use `body` and `query` but you can choose to validate any `request` properties you'd like.
+In this example we use `body` and `query` but you can choose to validate any `request` properties you like.

 ```js
 var TokenSchema = {